andykee/lentil/docs/user/basics.planes.rst

 Active optics and deformable mirrors
 ====================================
-Active optics and deformable mirrors are easily represented by defining a phase that depends on some parameterized state.
+Active optics and deformable mirrors are easily represented by defining an OPD that depends on some parameterized state.
 Because there is no standard architecture for these types of optical elements, Lentil does not provide a concrete implementation.
 Instead, a custom subclass of either |Plane| or |Pupil| should be defined.
-The exact implementation details will vary by application, but a simple example of a tip-tilt mirror where the plane's phase is computed dynamically based on the state `x` is provided below.
+The exact implementation details will vary by application, but a simple example of a tip-tilt mirror where the plane's OPD is computed dynamically based on the state `x` is provided below.
 Additional examples can be found in Model Patterns under :ref:`patterns.planes`.